 We encourage you to review the resources below as you consider the possibility of running for Council.

 Nominations open Friday, May 1, 2026, at 8:30am and close on Friday, August 21, 2026, at 2pm.
-In order to run for Council or School Board Trustee in the 2026 Municipal Election, you must complete all forms within the Candidate Package prior to submission (with the exception of your signatures).
-The contents of the Candidate Package will be posted on this webpage prior to May 1, 2026.
+In order to run for Council or School Board Trustee in the 2026 Municipal Election, you must complete all forms within the Candidate Nomination Package prior to submission (with the exception of your signatures).
+Please bring proof of identification and the required filing fee.

-All Candidates must book an appointment with Town Clerk to file nomination papers.
-Please email elections@midland.ca no earlier than Friday, May 1, 2026, at 8:30am to book an appointment.
+Candidates must book an in-person appointment with the Town Clerk in order to file nomination papers.
+Appointments will be available beginning Friday, May 1, 2026, at 8:30am.
+To schedule an appointment, please email elections@midland.ca or call 705‑526‑4275, ext.
+2210 or 2208.

 Once a nomination is filed, candidate names will be posted on this website.
 You cannot begin campaigning until your nomination papers have been officially filed.